zalando/postgres-operator/docs/reference/cluster_manifest.md

 This sections enables change data capture (CDC) streams e.g. into Zalando’s distributed event broker [Nakadi](https://nakadi.io/).
-Parameters grouped under the `streams` top-level key will be used by the operator to create a CRD for Zalando's internal CDC operator named like the Postgres cluster.
+Parameters grouped under the `streams` top-level key will be used by the operator to create custom resources for Zalando's internal CDC operator.
 Each stream object can have the following properties:

+* **applicationId**
+  The application name to which the database and CDC belongs to.
+For each set of streams with a distinct `applicationId` a separate stream CR as well as a separate logical replication slot will be created.
+This means there can different streams in the same database and streams with the same `applicationId` are bundled in one stream CR.
+The stream CR will be called like the Postgres cluster plus "-<applicationId>" suffix.
+Required.

 * **database**
   Name of the database from where events will be published via Postgres'